Attempts to overturn the 2020 United States presidential election: During or after the Capitol attack

+Representative Adam Kinzinger (R-IL), as well as New York Attorney General Letitia James described the event as a coup attempt.
 On March 28, 2022, United States district court Judge David O. Carter ordered Attorney John Eastman to hand over documents to the house select committee.
 In the court's opinion, Judge Carter wrote that Eastman and Trump's campaign was "a coup in search of a legal theory".
-Later that day, US Representative Bennie Thompson, chairman of House January 6th committee, read the relevant paragraph of Judge Carter's opinion into the committee record.
+Later that day, US Representative Bennie Thompson (D-MS), chairman of House January 6th committee, read the relevant paragraph of Judge Carter's opinion into the committee record.
+Sen. Mitt Romney (R-UT) described the events as an "insurrection", language also echoed by President-elect Biden.